cobbler/terraform-provider-cobbler/website/docs/r/template_file.html.markdown

 * `body` - (Required) The body of the template file.

 * `name` - (Required) The name of the template file.
-This must be the full path, including `/var/lib/cobbler/templates`.
+This must be the name only, so without `/var/lib/cobbler/templates`.